Recently asked questions relating to Roath Park Lease Extensions

-• My father has a share of freehold, with two other leaseholders in a building in Roath Park.
-House divided into three flats.
-He has a lease, which has around sixety seven yrs remaining.
+• My husband has a share of freehold, with two other leaseholders in a building in Roath Park.
+House split into three apartments.
+He has a lease, which has nearon fivety seven yrs outstanding.
 Does he have to do the lease extension at the same time with the other tenants, or could he extend the lease on his own?

 • Other Topics